StarCaptain1/fleuron/README.md

 `$>fleuron /path/to/directory/of/TIFF/files`

 Note 1: the path to the directory for your TIF files should not include any individual file names.
-Fleuron should process all TIFFs in the directory on its own.
+Fleuron should process all TIFs in the directory on its own.
 If you include an individual TIF file name and extension, you will be returned an error.

 Note 2: any extracted ornaments will be created and saved in the same directory.